as3ng/LKSN2022/README.md

 * Forensics (Memory + Android Images)
 * Cryptography

-Most of the problem setters are currently Stanley Halim (Enryu#7942), Chrisando Pardomuan (siahaan#9550), and me.
+Most of the problem setters are currently Stanley Halim (Enryu#7942), Chrisando Pardomuan (siahaan#9550), and me (aseng#2055).
 One VM is created by the judges.
 Most of the challenges can be downloaded from the challenges folder and all the solvers are coming soon.

 # Some of TL;DR Notes on Solving the Challenge